lucrnz/www-old/srv/blog/20220919-hello-world.md

 # Programming

-I started coding this site around 14 days ago, looking back its really over-engineered and probably not a great idea, but I really wanted to do an SPA [(Single-page-App)](https://en.wikipedia.org/wiki/Single-page_application) there are a lot of tools to easily get a blog running, but I just didn't wanted to take the easy path.
+I started coding this site around two weeks days ago, giving it about 2 to 4 hours of coding every day, looking back its really over-engineered and probably not a great idea, but I really wanted to do an SPA [(Single-page-App)](https://en.wikipedia.org/wiki/Single-page_application) there are a lot of tools to easily get a blog running, but I just didn't wanted to take the easy path.

 My own hand-crafted site, my original idea was to even create a JavaScript framework, but I ditched it inmediately after realizing it wasn't that easy: state management, know when to re-render components.
 I wanted all.
 Of course, I gave up.